Anne Smedinghoff: Death

 Smedinghoff is the first American diplomat to die on the job since the 2012 attack on the U.S. diplomatic installation in Benghazi, Libya.
 The 25-year-old Foreign Service Officer was killed in a car bomb blast in southern Afghanistan.
 Smedinghoff was one of five Americans killed in a suicide bomb attack in Qalat, Zabul Province.
 Working as a press officer for the U.S. Embassy in Kabul, she was helping Afghan journalists cover an event at a school where the local Provincial Reconstruction Team was to donate math and science books.
 According to a press officer at the U.S. Embassy in Kabul, Anne "absolutely loved the work she was doing".
-Her family and friends established a memorial fund at Johns Hopkins University.
+Her family and friends established a memorial fund at Johns Hopkins University in her honor.

-In 2021, her family joined a class action lawsuit against Deutsche Bank, Standard Chartered, and Danske Bank, alleging these banks “knowingly facilitated transfers of millions” of dollars that provided aid to terrorists in the region.
+In 2021, her family joined a class action lawsuit against Deutsche Bank, Standard Chartered, and Danske Bank, alleging these banks "knowingly facilitated transfers of millions" of dollars that provided aid to terrorists in the region.